Waino/dockerdo/README.rst

    - Supports different base distributions (Ubuntu, Alpine)
    - Can work with both local and remote Docker hosts

+6. **Better response to latency**:

+   - Over a slow connection, working normally over ssh causes user interface lag in the shell and TUI: it takes a moment for the remote host to respond to each keypress.
+   - In a dockerdo workflow, feedback for keypresses is instant, as you are using the local shell and tools.
+   - You still have to wait for commands to finish, but the user interface doesn't feel like molasses.

 The tool is aimed towards developers who:

 - Have heavily customized development environments